bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This distribution matches expectation since there's no reason that STRs in hg38 should be systematically larger or smaller than repeats in random individuals from the  population (ie. CHM1 and CHM13).
 To take it a step further, the degree to which this distribution is symetrical around 0 further supports the truth set's accuracy since it rules out systematic bias toward expansions or contractions in the pipeline that produced the SynDip Benchmark.

-If we plot the same distribution but with size in base pairs instead of # of repeats on the x-axis, we see:
+If I plot the same distribution but with size in base pairs instead of # of repeats on the x-axis, we see:

 <img width=500 src="https://user-images.githubusercontent.com/6240170/201500475-561acf00-3b52-43b6-9a27-b1846ce76ddd.png">